hacksu/Chrome-Extensions-Lesson/readme.md

 ```

 You can specify multiple icon sizes if you wish (128, 48, 32, 16).

-The other key-value pairs will become evident after the next few steps.

 4. Save the file.
 5. Paste ```chrome://extensions``` in your address bar and enter.
 This is the main page we will be visiting to manage our extensions.